The Coin Castle Casino operated at 15 Fremont Street in Downtown Las Vegas, NV from Sept 4, 1970 to 1999.

 In 1981 Herb Pastor received the symbolic keys to the City of Las Vegas.
 He owned and operated the Coin Castle Casino

-He shared the stage of this 50th Anniversary celebration with the City of Las Vegas Mayor Bill Briare, Nevada Governor Bob List and Gaming Commission Chairman, Harry Reid, now a United States Senator from Nevada and the Senate Majority Leader of the US Senate.
+He shared the stage of this 50th Anniversary celebration with the City of Las Vegas Mayor Bill Briare, Nevada Governor Bob List and Gaming Commission Chairman, Harry Reid, United States Senator from Nevada and the Senate Majority Leader of the US Senate.

 Other properties owned and operated by Herb Pastor: